 - Write yourself a love note

-- Create a gratitude journal
+- Create a moment to express your gratitude for the day

 - Take a nap

-- Go for a moonlight hike
+- Go for a moonlight walk

 - Get together with some friends that you love